 - Hove Jobcentre Plus: 01273 368100

-Seaside Homes are not responsible for losses incurred regarding any personal belongings in your home.
-For your own peace of mind, we recommend that you take out home insurance cover and would like to make you aware of an affordable policy that is available to Seaside Homes tenants.
+Seaside Homes are not responsible for losses or damages incurred regarding any personal belongings in your home.
+For your own peace of mind, we would highly recommend that you take out home insurance cover.

 For those of you who have communal areas in your home, we ask you consider your neighbours and keep all communal areas clean and tidy.
 Please be a good neighbour and try to:

-- Keep the stairs and landings clear – do not block these areas with prams, bicycles or rubbish sacks.
+- Keep the stairs and landings clear – do not block these areas with prams, bicycles, mobility scooters or rubbish sacks.
 This will help avoid accidents and keep access clear in case of an emergency.

 - Please place all rubbish in the communal bins to avoid vermin and unnecessary smells.

 - Do not throw rubbish or other items from balconies.

 - Please keep the noise down in communal areas – remember noise travels.